The A27 is the only major east-west road along the South Coast,

 linking Brighton, Worthing, Chichester, Portsmouth, Southampton,

-behalf of the Government and is one of the most unreliable trunk
+Government and is one of the most unreliable trunk roads in

 This unreliability affects the performance of the local economy

 as the A27 constrains much needed development and causes delays for

 businesses, residents and visitors to West Sussex.
 In the Transport

 Plan, we have identified improvements to the main bottlenecks

 at Chichester, Arundel, Worthing, and Lancing as the County

 In its June 2013 Spending Review, central government announced

 intentions, for the period 2015 to 2019, to: